jbandi/oldblog.jonasbandi.net/_posts/2016-03-27-weekend-reader21.md

 > 10 years ago, Eclipse was such a huge force.
 Jetbrains was expected to die eventually.
 However they have managed to eclipse Eclipse.

-A nice analysis on what matters to make your product successfull in the long run ...
+A nice analysis on what matters to make your product successful in the long run ...